gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Introduction

 In contrast, \textit{non-intrusive} ROMs are purely data-driven.
 It requires neither access to the source code nor the knowledge of the high-fidelity solver.
 Many non-intrusive ROMs are constructed based on interpolation techniques that provide nonlinear mapping to relate inputs to outputs.
 Among various interpolation techniques, such as Gaussian processes \cite{qian2006building,tapia2018gaussian}, radial basis functions \cite{daniel2007hydraulic,huang2015hull}, Kriging \cite{han2013improving,han2012hierarchical}, neural networks (NNs) have been most popular due to their strong flexibility and capability supported by the universal approximation theorem \cite{bock2019review}.
-NN-based surrogates have been applied to various physical simulations, such as fluid dynamics \cite{kutz2017deep}, particle simulations \cite{paganini2018calogan}, bioinformatics \cite{min2017deep}, deep Koopman dynamical models \cite{morton2018deep}, porous media flow \cite{kadeethum2021framework,kadeethum2021continuous,kadeethum2022non,kadeethum2022reduced}, etc. However, pure black-box NN-based surrogates lack \textit{interpretability} and suffer from unstable and inaccurate generalization performance.
+NN-based surrogates have been applied to various physical simulations, such as fluid dynamics \cite{kutz2017deep}, particle simulations \cite{paganini2018calogan}, bioinformatics \cite{min2017deep}, deep Koopman dynamical models \cite{morton2018deep}, porous media flow \cite{kadeethum2021framework,kadeethum2021continuous,kadeethum2022non,kadeethum2022reduced}, etc. However, pure black-box NN-based surrogates lack \textit{interpretability} and suffer from unstable and inaccurate generalization performance. \RC{For example, Swischuk, et al. \cite{swischuk2019projection} compared various ML models, including NNs, multivariate polynomial regression, $k$-nearest neighbors (\RB{k-NNs}), and decision trees, used to learn nonlinear mapping between input parameters and low-dimensional representations of solution fields obtained by POD projection.
+The numerical examples of this study shows that the highly flexible NN-based model performs worst, which highlights the importance of choosing an appropriate ML strategy by considering the bias-variance trade off, especially when the training data coverage of the input space is sparse.}